forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Resources Switzerland
-Newspapers from Switzerland (in German, sometimes read as printed version, as available): NZZ <https://www.nzz.ch> (analyses e.g. on electronic warfare) (NZZ-Mediengruppe), Blick <https://www.blick.ch> (owned by a joint venture of Ringier AG and Axel Springer SE // Axel Springer SE also owns/is involved in DieWelt, Bild and more media, see <https://en.wikipedia.org/wiki/Axel_Springer_SE>), Tagesanzeiger <https://www.tagesanzeiger.ch> and 20min <https://www.20min.ch> (news-tickers) (both owned by TX Group AG which in turn is family owned), SRF <https://www.srf.ch>, Luzerner Zeitung (owned by CH Media AG)
+Newspapers from Switzerland (in German, sometimes read as printed version, as available): NZZ <https://www.nzz.ch> (analyses e.g. on electronic warfare and the significance of rivers) (NZZ-Mediengruppe), Blick <https://www.blick.ch> (owned by a joint venture of Ringier AG and Axel Springer SE // Axel Springer SE also owns/is involved in DieWelt, Bild and more media, see <https://en.wikipedia.org/wiki/Axel_Springer_SE>), Tagesanzeiger <https://www.tagesanzeiger.ch> and 20min <https://www.20min.ch> (news-tickers) (both owned by TX Group AG which in turn is family owned), SRF <https://www.srf.ch>, Luzerner Zeitung (owned by CH Media AG)